ziyenl/devops-scenario/README.md

 - CentOS Linux release 7.2.1511 (Core)
 - mysql Ver 14.14 Distrib 5.6.34

+## Setup:
+- Prior to executing solution.sh, a database containing the versioning needs to be set up.
+The script can be found at: [setup.sh](https://github.com/ziyenl/devops-scenario/blob/master/setup.sh)

 ## Suggested Solution:
 - Solution script can be found at: [solution.sh](https://github.com/ziyenl/devops-scenario/blob/master/solution.sh)